-Clinicians can also refer students for a SAFE Evaluation (1-3 sessions) and are provided with personalized psycho-education, more in depth substance assessment, strategies to reduce risk/abstain/or moderate substance use, or to evaluate and discuss substance abuse resources and referral options.
+Clinicians can also refer students for a SAFE Evaluation (1-3 sessions) focused on personalized psycho-education, more in depth substance assessment, strategies to reduce risk/abstain/or moderate substance use, or to evaluate and discuss substance abuse resources and referral options.

 The Trauma Specialization at New York University's Counseling & Wellness Services, provides postdoctoral fellows an opportunity to gain experience conducting assessment, provide individual and group therapy to students presenting with remote past or recent traumatic experiences (childhood abuse, sexual assault, domestic violence, combat-related, other acute traumatic events, e.g. bereavement, motor vehicle accidents), and collaboration and consultation with other professionals.

-In addition to individual short-term therapy limited to ten sessions, the trauma postdoctoral fellow also provides semester-long group psychotherapy and has the opportunity to co-lead the Sexual Encounters and Empowerment (SEE) group and/or the Bereavement (Living with Loss) group with a licensed clinician.
-In addition, the fellow may run the Trauma & Wellness toolkit, a four-week modular group focused on psychoeducation and coping with trauma.
+In addition to individual short-term therapy limited to ten sessions, the trauma postdoctoral fellow also provides semester-long group psychotherapy and has the opportunity to co-lead the Survivor Support & Empowerment (SEE) groups and/or the Bereavement (Living with Loss) group with a licensed clinician.
+In addition, the fellow may run the Understanding Trauma workshop, a four-week modular group focused on psychoeducation and coping with trauma.
 Supervision includes one hour of trauma case specific supervision on individual cases, and up to one hour for group therapy.

-The trauma postdoctoral fellow also participates in the monthly trauma team meetings.
-The trauma team is multidisciplinary including psychologists, social workers, and a psychiatric provider, several of whom have specialized training in various trauma treatment modalities including EMDR, prolonged exposure, CBT, and DBT, and also clinical and programmatic experience in domestic violence and campus sexual assault.
+The trauma postdoctoral fellow also participates in the bi-weeklymeetings of the Trauma Team, which brings together psychologists, social workers, and a psychiatric provider, several of whom have specialized training in various trauma treatment modalities including EMDR, prolonged exposure, and DBT, and also clinical and programmatic experience in domestic violence and campus sexual assault.

 Open to all Ph.D. or Psy.D. candidates in graduate programs in the New York Metro area; expectation of 16-20 hours per week.